sarahhaedrich/Big-shark/Lab09.md

 # Visualizing the Results

 To visualize our results, we used the software GeoDa.
 After connecting to my PostGIS database, I created a Weight Manager and set the weights field id variable equal to the geoid from the counties layer.
 I created a local G* cluster map and set the variable equal to the calculated tweet rate column.
+The red and blue map represents the tweet rate throughout the Eastern United States during Hurrricane Dorian.
+The red represents areas in which twitter activity level concerning Hurricane Dorian increased, and the blue represents areas in which the twitter activity level decreased during Hurricane Dorian.
+Unsurprisingly, the red areas are concentrated along the Eastern coast of the United States, including North Carolina, South Carolina, and pockets of Virginia, which are also the states that the storm was both predicted and indeed hit.

 ![Image](geoda_tweetrate.PNG)

+The green map represents the statistical significance for each county colored by the corresponding p-value.
+If we only wanted to measure the statistical signficance with a p-value of .001, then far fewer counties would be considered significant.
+However, the coastal regions North Carolina and Virginia, just below Washinton D.C. woudl still have a significant increase in twitter activity.
+Also, areas in the midwest would still have a significant decrease in twitter activity, which is an unexplained phenomena.

 ![Image](geoda_significance.PNG)